32nd Annual Dinner Meeting and Awards Presentation is a Wrap!

-The 31st Annual Pike County Chamber of Commerce Annual Meeting & Dinner was held Thursday, March 22nd at the Crossroads Center in Pittsfield.
-The meeting was attended by close to 100 Chamber members, guests, city and village officials, and members of the media.
+The 32nd annual Pike County Chamber of Commerce Annual Meeting & Dinner was held Thursday, March 21st at the Crossroads Center in Pittsfield.
+The meeting was attended by approximately 90 Chamber members, guests, city, village and county officials.
 Networking and social time began at 6:00 PM, with dinner and the program immediately following.
 A delicious catered meal was provided by the Crossroads Center.
-Adrianna White took the great photos you will see in this newsletter and online.

 Chamber Board president Beth White conducted the business meeting.
 Minutes from the previous year were approved and the financials placed on file.
-Susan Chenoweth was nominated and approved as a new member of the Chamber Board, representing Illini Community Hospital.
+Kaye Iftner was nominated and approved as a new member of the Chamber Board.

-The Chamber’s 2018 sponsors were recognized at the meeting and a PowerPoint presentation containing a thank-you message and their logos ran as a continuous loop throughout the social hour and dinner.
-We recognize our 2018 sponsors throughout the year, and in a special location here on our website.
-Check it out here.
+The Chamber’s 2019 sponsors were recognized at the meeting and a PowerPoint presentation containing a thank-you message and their logos ran as a continuous loop throughout the social hour and dinner.
+A listing with their logos is here.

-The highlight of the evening is always the awards ceremony.
-Each year the Chamber presents a Business of the Year, Volunteers of the Year, and Community Betterment Awards.
+The highlight of the evening is always the Awards Ceremony.
+Each year the Chamber presents a Business of the Year, Volunteer (s) of the Year, and Community Betterment Awards.
 The recipients of all of the awards were selected from nominations made by chamber members and the community at large.
 There were a number of nominations for each award.
-The Fickle Goddess of Fortune made her ninth appearance.
-Scroll down to read more about this special traveling awards.
+The Fickle Goddess of Fortune made her tenth appearance.

-We believe strongly that each person or business nominated was worthy and we hope they feel honored to be recognized by their peers.
-Our awards ceremony presentation shared the key points from their nomination submissions.
+The Chamber believes strongly that each person or business nominated was worthy and we hope they feel honored to be recognized by their peers.
+The awards ceremony presentation shared the key points from their nomination submissions.
 It was clear that volunteerism and business is alive and well in Pike County.

 The Volunteer of the Year can be any Pike County resident who volunteers his or her time to support Pike County and his or her community.

-The ninth annual Community Betterment Award is intended to recognize the contribution of an
+The tenth annual Community Betterment Award is intended to recognize the contribution of an

 individual or group of individuals whose vision and actions have bettered the city or village in which they live.

-The Fickle Goddess of Fortune is a traveling award bestowed upon a business we feel fortunate to have in the county.
-She made her 9th appearance this year.
+The Fickle Goddess of Fortune is a traveling award bestowed upon a business or group we feel fortunate to have in the county.
+She made her 10th appearance this year.

 Business of the Year